SmartDengg/click-debounce/README.md

 ```

-- **files.txt** ：Record the class files consumed by this build，it can help you better understand the incremental build
+- **files.txt** ：Record the class files consumed by this build，it can help you better understand this build.
-- **classes.txt** ：Record information about the classes and methods weaved in this build
+- **classes.txt** ：Record information about the classes and methods weaved in this build.

 ## How it works